sharpgames/spoker/README.md

 It's very hard for me to reconstructure UI such as buttons, budges and dialogs.
 Some bootstraps help us to build a website.
 I choose AUI because AUI supports CDN and it has a lot of useful components.

 * highchart.js
 Interactive and compatible chart's visualizing tool enhances my webapp.
 To visualize big data supports our conprehension.
+Highcharts.js can build graph easily.

 ### Demo and Specification ###
 [Click](http://sharppoker.meteor.com/)